Answers to Questions about COVID-19 Vaccine for Our Clients & Partners

 Can the Plan delay implementing coverage?

 Under the Affordable Care Act’s (ACA) preventive care mandate, a non-grandfathered group health plan typically has at least one year before it must provide first-dollar coverage for a newly issued preventive care requirement or guideline; however, the CARES Act significantly shortens this timing for any qualifying Coronavirus preventive service.
 Specifically, non-grandfathered group health plans must cover such a service 15 business days after the United States Preventive Services Task Force (USPSTF) or the Advisory Committee on Immunizations Practices (ACIP) designates it as preventive.
 On December 12, 2020, ACIP issued an interim recommendation for use of the Pfizer-BioNTech COVID-19 vaccine in persons aged ≥16 years for the prevention of COVID-19.
+Since then, ACIP has issued recommendations for the use of Moderna’s and Janssen’s (Johnson & Johnson) COVID-19 vaccines in persons aged ≥18 years.

 What is the cost to the member for COVID-19 vaccination?